 He recommends businesses using this trend to highlight brand elements and to make their Business Cards stand out from the crowd.

 If you’re a graphic designer or photographer, a great trend and tool to take advantage of is our Printfinity feature, as perfectly demonstrated by Joshua Sassower of CalArts.
 California Institute of the Arts is an educational institution for professional artists offering more than 70 comprehensive degree programs in the visual, performing, media and literary arts.
 CalArts has printed and designed Business Cards with MOO within a selection of sizes; Standard, Square and MiniCards.

-Cammie Niles, our Junior Graphic Designer who picked this trend said, “We loved that CalArts utilized Printfinity to showcase a range of expressive, colorful photography that represent the institute’s values, creativity and degree programs.
+Cammie Niles, our Junior Graphic Designer who picked this trend said, “We loved that CalArts utilized Printfinity to showcase a range of expressive, colourful photography that represent the institute’s values, creativity and degree programs.
 We also love that the detail side of their card is minimal allowing the photography to really take centre stage.”

 CalArts were looking to use Business Cards that they could give to students as a networking tool.
 Cammie told us, “We worked with CalArts to create a couple of different options based on their requirements submitted via a design questionnaire.
-After an initial round of feedback, we finalized a design and created an editable template that the students use on their MOO platform.”
+After an initial round of feedback, we finalised a design and created an editable template that the students use on their MOO platform.”

 Printfinity is a great way to exhibit more of your work and Cammie is a big believer in the trend taking off this year.
 “Our customers have been using photography more and more on Business Cards as a way to promote their brand.
 Whether it’s to show a wider portfolio of work or to promote a broader range of products, we imagine customers will continue to adopt this trend utilizing MOO’s Printfinity option to show off their brand at its best!”

 The QR code by Michele Noiset, Rubicube Design and Qwynto